Chibukach/ADA_Project/README.md

 ### Data description

-A tweet object is define as “status updates” or "post" of a specific user, it can be embedded, replied to, liked, unliked and deleted.
+A tweet object is define as "status updates” or "post" of a specific user, it can be embedded, replied to, liked, unliked and deleted.
 Tweet object consist of several fields discribe as follow :

 | Field   |      Type      |  Description |
 |---------|:---------------|:-------------|